Lio-io/lio-RN-HtmlToPDF/README.md

 1. Accessed Cache Directory path.
 2. Then generated index.html path using baseURL.
 3. Instead of passing html string we are loading html via index.html file which is stored in Cache Directory.
+4. Remove cache for old image shown issue in profile picture.

 ====================================
 CHANGE